 Methods are divided into several descriptive sections i.e., Apparatus, Reagents, Reagent Preparation, Standard Preparation, Sample Preparation, Extraction.
 The sections should include specifications for necessary laboratory apparatus and reagent preparations.
 See also Definition of Terms and Explanatory Notes.

 NOTE: Official Methods will need to include InChi numbers and CAS numbers where appropriate.

-Lists the equipment that requires assembly or that has specifications critical to the method performance.
+List the equipment that requires assembly or that has specifications critical to the method performance.
 Describe equipment in terms of performance characteristics.
 List the necessary laboratory apparatus.
-For more information see “Definition of Terms and Explanatory Notes”
+For more information, see “Definition of Terms and Explanatory Notes”.

 Apparatus should be set as in the following example:

 (a) Ultra-HPLC (UHPLC) system—Nexera (Shimadzu, Kyoto, Japan) or equivalent LC system consisting of a dual pump system, a sample injector unit, a degasser unit, and a column oven.